The Guess Who: Post-breakup activities and classic lineup reunions (1979–2003)

-Dispute over the "Guess Who" name
+Legal disputes over Jim Kale's use of "The Guess Who" name (1978–2024)

-A separate band, also called the Guess Who, was formed by former bassist Jim Kale in 1978.
-Kale, who was fired from the band in 1972, asked Cummings for permission to use the Guess Who name for a single reunion concert, but Kale went beyond the scope of Cummings's initial permission and hired other musicians to perform as the new the Guess Who.
+Former bassist Jim Kale, who left the band in 1972, approached Cummings for permission to use the Guess Who name for a single reunion concert promoted by the CBC in 1978.
+While he was granted permission to use the name for the concert, Kale went beyond what was allowed and instead used the name for a new lineup that gigged regularly.
+This group released two albums under the Guess Who name in 1978 and 1981, with Kale, Donnie McDougall and Kurt Winter as the "classic" members present.

-In 1987, Kale discovered that the name the Guess Who had never been trademarked, and filed registration applications with the United States trademark office for the band name the Guess Who, unbeknownst to the other original members.
-Kale used his newly registered mark to start a new band in the United States, hiring a variety of musicians whom he called the "Guess Who".
-Kale temporarily retired on several occasions, leaving no original members in the band.
-From 2006 to 2024, the U.S. trademark for live performances using the name "The Guess Who" was owned by a partnership between Kale and drummer Garry Peterson.

-After his final retirement, Kale continued to hire musicians with no historic connection to the band, whom he allowed to use the name as a Guess Who nostalgia band.
+In 1987, Kale discovered that the name the Guess Who had never been trademarked, and filed registration applications with the United States trademark office for the band name, unbeknownst to the other original members.
+Kale used his newly registered mark to continue performing in the United States under the Guess Who moniker.
+Because he owned the name, Kale essentially leased the rights to the rest of the group for the 2000-2003 "Running Back Through Canada" tour, earning a 20% share despite not performing in the lineup.
+After the tour and subsequent audio and video releases, Kale was joined by drummer Gary Peterson in a partnership from 2006 to 2024, continuing to lead a group under The Guess Who name.
+Kale intermittently retired on several occasions until 2016, during which he continued to hire musicians with no historic connection to the band to perform as the Guess Who.
 Albums from Kale's version of the Guess Who were not released through a major label, did not chart and received mostly unfavorable reviews.
-Drummer Garry Peterson sometimes appeared in Kale's Guess Who lineup, though the band also performed as a cover band without any original members present.
+While Peterson often appeared in Kale's Guess Who lineup, there were also instances when the band performed without any original members present.